doda25-team2/operation/ACTIVITY.md

 Implemented multi-stage Dockerfile for model-service (823MB to 693MB ~16% reduction) using builder/runtime stage separation and selective file copying.
 [model-service#4](https://github.com/doda25-team2/model-service/pull/4), [app#3](https://github.com/doda25-team2/app/pull/3):
 Created GitHub Actions workflows for automated container image releases to GHCR in both model-service and app repositories, triggered by git version tags and tested with act CLI.

+- Miguel [02b7a6b](https://github.com/doda25-team2/model-service/commit/02b7a6b839b5ddc210a2d70867e860a4297fe384), In the model-service repository: refactored the code to remove hard-coded model and preprocessor paths, introduced environment variables and default download URLs from GitHub Releases.
+[800cfab](https://github.com/doda25-team2/app/commit/800cfab0db8cb48fe87d65cdde467eff2d395d14), In the app repository: updated container configuration to support flexible environment variables, modified the controller to read the model service URL dynamically instead of using a fixed host.
+[]